Robust Longitudinal-lateral Look-ahead Pursuit Path-Following Control: Fast Finite-Time Stability Guarantee: Introduction

-\IEEEPARstart{I}{n} recent years, fixed-wing unmanned aerial vehicles (UAVs) are widely used in extensive range of applications encompassing environmental monitoring, agricultural exploration, rescue operations, military reconnaissance, etc., primarily due to their attributes of large payload capacity, high speed, and long flight endurance.
-The autonomous missions execution of many fixed-wing UAVs heavily relies on predefined geometric path following \cite{aguiar2007trajectory}\cite{aguiar2008performance}\cite{sujit2014unmanned} guidance law, which is deployed in the flight control system(FCS) and outputs the acceleration commands according to the predefined path and constraints on the vehicle’s dynamics.
+In recent years, fixed-wing unmanned aerial vehicles (UAVs) are widely used in extensive range of applications encompassing environmental monitoring\cite{WOS:000862429800049}, rescue operations\cite{WOS:001096585700001}, military reconnaissance\cite{ren2024research}, etc., primarily due to their attributes of large payload capacity, high speed, and long flight endurance.
+The autonomous missions execution of many fixed-wing UAVs heavily relies on predefined geometric path following \cite{aguiar2007trajectory}\cite{aguiar2008performance}\cite{sujit2014unmanned} guidance law, which is deployed in the flight control system (FCS) and outputs the acceleration commands according to the predefined path and constraints on the vehicle’s dynamics.
 However, due to the unique aerodynamic characteristics and flight constraints of fixed-wing UAVs, achieving robust path following in complex low-altitude mountainous terrains, urban landscapes, and under wind disturbances remains a challenging problem.
 The conventional path-following problem under perturbed conditions tends to impose external disturbances on the three-axis velocities, neglecting the impact on flight-path angle and track angle.
-Furthermore, most path-following guidance laws struggle to ensure rapid stabilization under unknown bounded disturbances while maintaining a certain robustness threshold.
-Additionally, there is a lack of further research on how to optimally design the input commands for non-smooth paths based on the flight constraints.
-These issues inspire us to design a robust constraints-based path-following controller that can achieve fast finite-time stability in the case of unstructured predefined path and constrained disturbances.
+Furthermore, most path-following guidance laws struggle to ensure fast stabilization under unknown bounded disturbances while maintaining a certain robustness threshold.
+Additionally, there is a lack of further research on how to optimally design the robustness for non-smooth paths based on the flight constraints.
+These issues inspire us to design a robust constraints-based path-following controller that can achieve fast robust stability and fast finite-time stability in the case of unstructured predefined path and constrained disturbances.

-\subsection{Related Work}
+\subsection{Related work}

 Classical path-following algorithms have predominantly focused on 2D contexts\cite{sujit2014unmanned}\cite{kumar2023robust}\cite{ranjan2024robust}.
 In order to tackle the challenge of achieving high-robustness online 3D UAVs path-following, the primary methodologies\cite{kumar2024three} have encompassed error regulation based\cite{kaminer2010path}\cite{piprek2022optimal}\cite{yamasaki2013separate}, optimal control\cite{rezk2024predictive}\cite{yang2020optimal}, vector field based\cite{yao2021singularity}\cite{yao2023path}, and virtual target based\cite{Wang}\cite{Kumar}\cite{beard2014fixed} approaches.